shaunahan/Data_Science_Case_Studies/README.md

     * __Wine Quality Prediction__: Compared eight different machine learning models (Random Forest Classifier, Multi Layer Perceptron, Gradient Boosting Classifier, Decision Tree, SVM, Logistic Regression, K Nearest Neighbors, and Gaussian NB.) to predict whether a particular red wine is good quality or not.Random Forest Classifier yielded the best performance in classifying the quality of the read wine with 81% accuracy.  <br><br>
     * __Potato Disease Classification__: Built a CNN deep learning model is to classify potato plant images as healthy, early blight or late blight.
  <br><br>
-    *  __Sports Celebrities Image Classification__: Used the Harr cascade to detec face and eyes in photos, and used wavelet transformation to compress the images for model training.
+    *  __Sports Celebrities Image Classification__: Used the Harr cascade to detect face and eyes in photos, and used wavelet transformation to compress the images for model training.
 Trained on different models (SVM, Random Forest, Logistic Regression) and assessed the score. <br>
     *  __Machine Learning HW__ : a sample HW

 * NLP <br>